koolreport/codeigniter4-example/README.md

 ## Step to make reports

 1. Inside `app` directory, create `reports` subdirectory to hold your reports.
 2. Create `MyReport.php` and `MyReport.view.php` inside `reports` directory.
 Assign `App\reports` namespace for the report if you want it be autoloaded.
-Otherwise, you could load the report directly in your controller when using it.
+Otherwise, you could include the report file directly in your controller.
 Please see the contents of two files in our repository.

 ### Create route and action